MarcCoru/sampleo/readme.md

 And `WMS_HOST`, `WMS_USER` and `WMS_PASS` to be set for the WMS label query.
 These environment variables can be passed via `--env-file credentials.env` to the docker image.

+Requires the `RandomPointsInPolygon.sql` SQL function.
+The code is stored in `./sql`.
+It needs to be executed once on the PostGIS server to register the function.

 query a tile randomly from the area of interest
 ```
 docker run --env-file credentials.env sampleo \